LoyisoAzania04/Oasis-Internship-Task-s/README.md

 # Oasis-Internship-Task's

-This Project Entails the following:
+This Repository entails the following:
 Level One:

 Task 1: Starbucks Landing WebPage